ZachWhelan/IT1025/README.md

 # myrepo
-PasswordLogic.pdf-This is a diagram showing the process of determining if a number is greater than 100.

-Drawing 4.pdf-A diagram showing ring topology.
+# Drawing 4.pdf-Ring Topology
+## Overview- This is a visual diagram showing an example of ring topology.
+Each terminal is connected to the next one, there is no central device or hub.
+A disadvantage of this topology is that if one of the terminals fail, then the rest of them fail too as they all connect to each other.
+## Visual Representaion-